meituan/YOLOv6/docs/Test_speed.md

 This guidence explains how to reproduce speed results of YOLOv6.
 For fair comparision, the speed results do not contain the time cost of data pre-processing and NMS post-processing.

-## 0. Prepare model and
+## 0. Prepare model

-Download the models you want to test in model zoo.
+Download the models you want to test from the latest release.

 ## 1. Prepare testing environment